Help us match you with local pros in your area

 You should have your HVAC system inspected approximately twice annually.
 After completing their inspection, your technician will tell you what services are needed.
 You should also have your system inspected if you notice new issues such as leaks, unusual smells, or strange noises.
 If your home has ductwork, it should be inspected every few years.

-Generally, it's smart to have your HVAC system inspected in the spring and fall, as these times tend to be less busy.
-This also helps get your system ready for the summer and winter, when it probably sees the most use.
+Normally, you should schedule inspections in the spring and fall, as these times tend to be less busy.
+This also helps get your system ready for the summer and winter, when it likely sees the most use.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
-You could also consider getting a smart thermostat.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
+You might also consider installing a smart thermostat.

-It takes between one and three days to have an HVAC system installed or replaced.
-If you need just a furnace or a single air conditioning unit, this might take between half a day and two days.
-This timeline can be affected by the size of your home, how easily accessible your system is, and any issues your technician runs into.
+It takes around one to three days to have your HVAC system installed or replaced.
+If you need just a furnace or a single air conditioning unit, this can take between half a day and two days.
+This timeline will be determined by the size of your house, how easily accessible your system is, and any new issues your technician discovers.